 The present examination of interactions between the two communities relies on the analytical model proposed by Baruch Kimmerling, one of the pioneers of scholarship based on the analysis of Jewish-Arab relations during the formative years of the Mandate era.

-His model intends to uncover the reciprocal influences between the two collectivises on processes of crystallization and society building within them.
+His model aims to uncover the reciprocal influences of the two collectivities on processes of crystallization and society building within them.
 To this end, he divides the encounters between the Arab and Jewish communities into two main types: 'Concrete Interactions' and 'Model Interaction'.
 According to the model, "the concrete interactions were the systems of exchange and competition, cooperation and conflict which existed between the two sides in different spheres, both on the level of (individuals) fulfilling social roles, and on the level of groups or social strata within each of the collectivities".
 On the other hand, "the Model Interaction derived from the attitude to the existence of the other side in the interaction over its image, its perception of its essence, and its activities.
-Thus, for different parts of the collectivity, the other side became a positive or negative reference group, either in its entirety or else in differential spheres of action", which a result the other collectivity became a partial or complete model to be imitated or rejected.
+Thus, for different parts of the collectivity, the other side became a positive or negative reference group, either in its entirety or else in differential spheres of action", as a result of which the other collectivity became a partial or complete model to be imitated or rejected.

 This article examines both types of interactions between Jews and Arabs as they manifested on the beaches of Haifa.
 Although in practice these two forms of interaction were not differentiated, but rather intertwined and conditional on one another, the analysis focuses on them separately so as to permit an in-depth examination of each one.
-As Kimmerling asserted "there is no doubt that analysis of the two societies from such a reciprocal perspective will add significantly to the understanding of their imminent developments".
+As Kimmerling asserted, "there is no doubt that analysis of the two societies from such a reciprocal perspective will add significantly to the understanding of their imminent developments".

 The Development of Haifa Beaches

 During the Mandate era, the beaches of Palestine generally and Haifa specifically came to be recognized as popular leisure sites, drawing large sectors of the population.
-Swimming in the sea and spending time on the shore became a new cultural ritual that represented to the ultimate landscape of modern leisure in Jewish and Arab societies alike during those years.
+Swimming in the sea and spending time on the shore became a new cultural ritual that represented the ultimate landscape of modern leisure in Jewish and Arab societies alike during those years.
 Yet the emergence of beaches as a resource for pleasure and enjoyment was a relatively late phenomenon in the history of the Mediterranean Sea.
-From antiquity up through the 18th century, the beach stirred fear and anxiety in the popular imagination and was perceived as a perilous place, source of unknown catastrophes and diseases.
-In the Palestinian contexts, the sea elicit much hostility which was manifested in a folk wisdom that was expressed in sayings such as "the treacherous sea" or "the sea only give us death".
-In the middle of the18th century, European elites started touting the curative qualities of fresh air, exercise, and sea bathing, which paved the way to the rise of the “restorative sea” notion, that became associated with virtues of balm and healing.
+From antiquity through the eighteenth century, the beach aroused fear and anxiety in popular imagination, which perceived it as a perilous place, a source of unknown catastrophes and diseases.
+In the Palestinian context, the sea elicited much hostility which manifested in folk wisdom, expressed through such sayings as "the treacherous sea" or "the sea only gives us death".
+In the mid-eighteenth century, European elites started touting the curative qualities of fresh air, exercise, and sea bathing, thereby paving the way to the emergence of the 'restorative sea' notion, which became associated with the virtues of balm and healing.